The TAPR 'DCD MODS'

 For TNCs with 'software HDLC,' an optional clock generator may be added to provide the necessary clock signal (KPC-1, KPC-2, HF channel of KAM).

-The price for the Clock Option (for DCD or 9600b modem) is:
+Sorry, Clock Option (for DCD or 9600b modem) is no longer available

 XR-2211 DCD Upgrade